On 2038-01-19 03:14:07 UTC the world will end.

 I do not think there is any thrill that can go through the human heart like that felt by the inventor as he sees some creation of the brain unfolding to success.

-~ Nikola Tesla (born: 1856-07-10 died: 1943-01-07 at age: 86) 1896
+~ Nikola Tesla (1856-07-10 1943-01-07 age:86) 1896

-We hope that Professor Langley will not put his substantial greatness as a scientist in further peril by continuing to waste his time, and the money involved, in further airship experiments.
-Life is short, and he is capable of services to humanity incomparably greater than can be expected to result from trying to fly…
+We hope that Professor Langley will not put his substantial greatness as a scientist in further peril by continuing to waste his time and the money involved, in further airship experiments.
+Life is short and he is capable of services to humanity incomparably greater than can be expected to result from trying to fly…

-~ New York Times (born: 1851 age: 159) 1903-12-10
+~ New York Times (1851 age:166) 1903-12-10

 As part of the conversion, computer specialists rewrote 1,500 programs; a process that traditionally requires some debugging.